IntBio-UCD/jetstream-setup/README.md

 You can use `/analyzed_data` both for your working space and finalized analyses.
 Use a folder with your username for work in progress, and them move to `finalized_analyses` when you are done.

+I have started a directory `/analyzes_data/ref_genomes` for placing fasta files, etc, of commonly used genomes.